JeroenDM/descartes_tutorials/README.md

 This tutorial will discuss: adding collision objects, visualizing trajectory points and why a planned path can still contain collisions.

-(The instructions below will eventually also be added to [a tutorial on the ros wiki](http://wiki.ros.org/descartes/Tutorials/Robot%20Welding%20With%20Descartes).)
+The instructions below are also written in [a tutorial on the ros wiki](http://wiki.ros.org/descartes/Tutorials/Robot%20Welding%20With%20Descartes).

 ## Installation